 f) Since this is a task and not a complete lesson plan, it's difficult to determine whether students are given multiple opportunities to access the text.
-Part 1 of the task provides a structure for helping students to understand some big ideas from the texts and asks them to find evidence of those ideas; pointing to the big ideas rather than asking students to come up with them could be considered a scaffold.
-Similarly, part 2 of the task requires students to go back to the texts and find very specific details.
+Part 1 of the task provides a structure for helping students to understand some big ideas from the text and asks them to find evidence of those ideas; pointing to the big ideas rather than asking students to come up with them could be considered a scaffold.
+Similarly, part 2 of the task requires students to go back to the texts and find very specific details to support their opinion of whether the government involvement in corn development was good or bad.

-g) Through the clearly defined student assignment of writing an article based on the information presented in both articles, the teacher will be able to directly observe if students have independently demonstrated the Common Core standards addressed in the lesson.
+g) Through the clearly defined student assignment of writing an opinion based on the information presented in the article, the teacher will be able to directly observe if students have independently demonstrated the Common Core standards addressed in the lesson.